mlundine/Shoreline_Extraction_GAN/README.md

 	* It will first ask for the transects shapefile you used to generate the timeseries data
 	* Next it will ask for the folder where the timeseries data was saved to
 	* It will save the new shapefile in the same folder as the transects shapefile you pointed it to, with the min/max years added to the name of the new file
+	* You will need to edit the symbology of the shapefile to help with visualization (ex: making a graduated color scale for the linear trend values)

 # Project Timeseries